TUVIMEN/forumscraper/README.md

 `--pages-max-depth NUM` sets recursion limit for forums.

+`--pages-forums-max NUM` limits number of forums that are processed from every page in forum.

 `--pages-threads-max NUM` limits number of threads that are processed from every page in forum.

 Combining some of the above you get:

-    forumscraper --nousers --thread-pages-max 1 --pages-max 1 --pages-threads-max 1 URL1 URL2 URL3
+    forumscraper --nousers --thread-pages-max 1 --pages-max 1 --pages-forums-max 1 --pages-threads-max 1 URL1 URL2 URL3

-which downloads only one page in one thread for all forums found from every `URL` which is very useful for debugging.
+which downloads only one page in one thread from one forum found from every `URL` which is very useful for debugging.

 ## Library